 Karim Advani joined as foreign counsel.

-Our Practice comprises lawyers with multiple jurisdictional qualifications and they have been retained as advisors and counsel on numerous arbitrations conducted under the auspice of the leading arbitration institutions of the world; these include International Court of Arbitration of the ICC, London Court of International Arbitration, American Arbitration Association, Hong Kong International Arbitration Centre, Singapore International Arbitration Centre, China International Economic and Trade Arbitration Commission, Kuala Lumpur Regional Centre for Arbitration, Thai Arbitration Institute and Society of Maritime Arbitrators.
+Our Practice comprises lawyers with multiple jurisdictional qualifications and they have been retained as advisors and counsel on numerous arbitrations conducted under the auspice of the leading arbitration institutions of the world; these include the Permanent Court of Arbitration, International Court of Arbitration of the ICC, London Court of International Arbitration, American Arbitration Association, Hong Kong International Arbitration Centre, Singapore International Arbitration Centre, China International Economic and Trade Arbitration Commission, Kuala Lumpur Regional Centre for Arbitration, Thai Arbitration Institute and Society of Maritime Arbitrators.
 Many of our lawyers are also appointees to the Panel of Arbitrators or Board of Directors of some of the arbitration institutions mentioned above and they sit regularly as arbitrators presiding over international / local arbitrations.

-As a direct result of our client diversity, we possess an impressive level of working knowledge of many different applicable regional laws as well as various industries and businesses.
+As a direct result of our practice and client diversity, we possess an impressive level of working knowledge of many different applicable regional laws as well as various industries and businesses.
 We have led and worked on disputes in relation to:

 - Corporate and commercial matters, such as complex cross border joint venture and shareholder disputes, banking, finance, insurance, regulatory, distributorship and employment disputes;